jimmytrivia/jimmytrivia/README.md

 The trivia is responsive and works well on phones.

-To test your knowledge and become a Menu Master go to [here](https://jimmytrivia.github.io/).
+Test your knowledge and become a Menu Master [here](https://jimmytrivia.github.io/).

 Find me [here](http://johnbendfeldt.com/) or at [GitHub](https://github.com/JohnBendfeldt).